The Storied Recipe Podcast

 For the Swiss Meringue

-- Adding the cake layer.
-To seal the ice cream bomb, add the cake layer that functions as a base to this ice cream cake.
+- Add the cake layer: To seal the ice cream bomb, add the cake layer that functions as a base to this ice cream cake.

 - Place the glass bowl in the freezer for a few hours.
 When the meringue is ready, invert the ice cream bomb over the serving dish.

-- With an off-set spatula apply the meringue over the ice cream bomb.
+- With an off-set spatula spread the meringue over the ice cream bomb.

 - Torch the meringue lightly with a kitchen torch until you get golden-hued peaks and waves.